axibase/atsd-use-cases/workshop/technical-writing.md

 * "A device operating on a secure network is able to easily connect with other devices using the network as well.
 Network traffic among devices may be monitored and throttled using IPv6 protocol."

-* "A device oprating on a secture network is able to easily connect with other equipment using the structure as well.
+* "A device operating on a secure network is able to easily connect with other equipment using the structure as well.
 System traffic among apparatus may be monitored and throttled using IPv6 protocol."

 ## Technical Points